 - Social Services

 Meet Amanda McDonald!
+Heading link

 “This major has taught me ways to be disciplined in my reasoning while also being open-minded.
-I am learning how to process information, validate sources, put data into context; all the while doing it creatively.
+I am learning how to process information, validate sources, put data into context—all while doing it creatively.
 Research is something I enjoy and provides me a deeper understanding of my major.
 This is why the LASURI award is so important.
 It gives me the opportunity to use interdisciplinary research within African American studies.”

 Meet Jon-Tel Ma Carter!
+Heading link

 “I used to be pre-med.
 I had the opportunity to shadow a doctor and conduct research with him and medical students in a sickle cell clinic.
 This formed a connection to my interests and major because people with sickle cell are majority people of African descent and African Americans.
 So, it gave me the opportunity to learn about people in my community from a medical perspective.”